Vilax/ScipionTomoTutorial_HIV/celullarEnvTutorial.md

 * Gapstop  - template matching
 * Deepfinder

-For this tutorial, emantomo - template matching will be used
+For this tutorial, `emantomo - template matching` will be used.
+This picking requires a refence, for that reason a ribosome reconstruction from EMDB will be download

 ## Import a reference

+A reference can be imported into Scipion from a local file or from an EMDB entry.

 ![templateMatching](celullarEnvironment/cellEnv_importVolForm.png)